 A hordeolum will generally heal on its own after about 7-10 days, and therefore most patients do not require medical treatment.
-Contact Dr. Marr, Dr. Houser, Dr. Van Cleave or Dr. if your symptoms lasts longer than two weeks, you encounter problems with your vision, the bump bleeds, of if the bump becomes painful.
+Contact Dr. Marr, Dr. Kirkland, Dr. Houser, Dr. Van Cleave or if your symptoms lasts longer than two weeks, you encounter problems with your vision, the bump bleeds, of if the bump becomes painful.
 In very rare cases, complications may occur.
 If the hordeolum progresses in to a chalazion, a more serious infection, Drs.
-Marr, Houser, Van Cleave or will help you determine a proper treatment plan.
+Marr, Kirkland, Houser, Van Cleave or will help you determine a proper treatment plan.

 Preventing a hordeolum may be as simple as practicing proper hygiene.
 Hand washing and avoiding touching your eyes can help prevent hordeolums, as well as other infections.
 Women should never share cosmetics, and are recommended to remove makeup every night before going to sleep and to discard old or contaminated eye makeup.